 Employment contracts for EC members contain notice periods of 12 months, during which they are entitled to compensation comprising their base salary, benefits and short-term variable compensation.
-The Board has decided that, starting January 1, 2013, contracts for new members of the EC will no longer include a provision extending compensation for up to 12 additional months if their employment is terminated by ABB and if they do not find alternative employment within the notice period that pays at least 70 percent of their compensation.
+Since January 1, 2013, contracts for new members of the EC no longer include a provision extending compensation for up to 12 additional months if their employment is terminated by

+ABB and if they do not find alternative employment within the notice period that pays at least 70 percent of their compensation.